vcokltfre/tutorial-old/content/tips/storage.md

 {{< tip "warning" >}}
 If you have one takeaway from this, let it be that JSON is **not** a database, and does not work as one, nor does CSV, or plain text files.
 JSON works well as a data transfer format, or for config files, but is not made for storing changeable persistent data.

+In addition to this, spreadsheets are not databases either.
+Neither Excel nor Google Sheets are acceptable replacements for actual databases.
+If I hear that you, the reader, is using a spreadhseet as a database I will feel very bad please do not do this!
 {{< /tip >}}

 ## Databases You Can Use